kianfattahy/Gym-Booker/README.md

 # Gym-Booker
-Post-Covid, many gyms are requiring time slots to be reserved in an attempt to reduce the number of people gathering in one place.
+Post-Covid, many gyms are requiring time slots to be reserved in an attempt to reduce the number of people gathering.
 Instead of having to worry about forgetting to book the gym, I created this bot to take care of that for me.

 The program first loads this webpage in a new Google Chrome window.